Pennsylvania Avenue: 18th century

 Although Pennsylvania Avenue extends six miles (10 km) in Washington, D.C., the expanse between the White House and the United States Capitol constitutes the ceremonial heart of the nation.
 It was designed by Pierre Charles L'Enfant, and was one of the earliest streets constructed in the city.
-The width of the avenue was set at 160 feet, identical to the narrowest points of the Champs Elysees in Paris that L'Enfant is likely to have examined.
+The width of the avenue was set at 160 feet, identical to the narrowest points of the Champs-Élysées in Paris that L'Enfant is likely to have examined.
 The first documented reference to the street as Pennsylvania Avenue was in a 1791 letter from Thomas Jefferson.
 One theory behind the avenue's name is that it was named for Pennsylvania as consolation for moving the capital from Philadelphia in 1800 and in recognition of Pennsylvania's historical significance in the nation's founding.
 Both Jefferson and Washington considered Pennsylvania Avenue an important feature of the new capital.
 The stretch outside the White House was established in 1804 when President Jefferson ordered the road to be cut through President's Park.
 For decades, Pennsylvania Avenue was a wide dirt road ridiculed by Jefferson as "The Great Serbonian Bog", he planted it with rows of fast-growing Populus nigra.